pointfreeco/pointfreeco/Sources/Transcripts/BlogPosts/BlogPost0126.md

 controlling dependencies, and writing extensive tests for features, including how multiple features integrate together.

-We demonstrated these principles by rebuilding one of Apple's more interesting demo apps, the [Scrumdinger][scrumdinger].
+We demonstrated these principles by rebuilding one of Apple's more interesting demo apps, [Scrumdinger][scrumdinger].
 We recreated the entire app from scratch, but using modern techniques each step of the way.
 If you put in a little bit of upfront work while building your applications you get a ton of benefits down the road, such as easy deep-linking, simple communication patterns